kak2008/Virtual-Tourist/README.md

 This app has two view controllers:
 - __Travel Location View Controller__: - This view controller shows the map and allows user to drop pins all over the world.
 Whenever user tap on dropped pin, photos are fetched from flickr at that particular location coordinates.
 User can delete pins in edit mode of this view controller.

-- Photo Album View Controller: - This view controller
+- __Photo Album View Controller__: - This view controller will show map with selected drop pin and photo album.
+All the downloaded photos will be updated in the photo album for selected pin location.
+New collection button will fetch new photos for the location.
+User has a chance to delete photos in the edit mode of this view controller.

+- Application uses CoreData, MapKit, UIKit.

 ## Requirements
 * Xcode 7.3